Cuphead Bosses Tier List: All Ranked

 Wally Warbles

 A cuckoo bird enclosed inside a cuckoo clock is named Wally Warbles.
 Oh, and from the looks of his fights, he’s a little too insane.
-Phase one first appears to be rather simple because all you need to do is avoid some eggs and sporadic finger bullets.
+Phase one first appears relatively simple because all you need to do is avoid some eggs and sporadic finger bullets.

 Cala Maria